You are here

-Of the 1,060 companies in the BioRegion of Catalonia, the largest group is the 280 businesses in the biotechnology sector, 50 of which focus on new therapeutics and diagnostic tools, 125 on R&D services and 105 on applications in other fields (like veterinary, industrial biotechnology, food, agriculture and the environment).
-Plus, the BioRegion has 176 medical technology companies (108 as their main activity and 68 specialized suppliers and distributors), 125 companies in the pharmaceutical sector (64 pharmaceutical corporations and 61 specialized suppliers and distributors), and 128 companies offering healthtech products or services.
+- Of the 1,200 companies in the BioRegion of Catalonia, the largest group is made up of the 311 companies in the biotechnology sector, 60 of which are aimed at the production of new therapies and diagnostic tools, 135 offer R&D services and 116 work in applications in other fields (such as veterinary, industrial biotechnology, food, agriculture or the environment).
+In addition, the BioRegion has 193 medical technology companies (122 as its main activity and 71 as specialized suppliers and distributors), 124 companies in the pharmaceutical sector (63 pharmaceutical and 61 specialized suppliers and distributors), and 180 product companies or healthtech services.

 Destination of international investment

-The investment ecosystem in the BioRegion of Catalonia is increasingly solid.
-In addition to specialized local investors operating in Catalonia like Ysios Capital, Caixa Capital Risc, Asabys Partners, HealthEquity, InVivo, Inveready, Alta Partners or Nina Capital, the BioRegion of Catalonia has shown spectacular growth in foreign investors committing to Catalan companies in the healthcare and life sciences arena.
-In just 10 years, the number of foreign investors participating in these companies has gone from 0 to 50 and over the past five years alone, the figure has increased tenfold.
-Most are from North America.
-72% of all venture capital attracted by Catalan start-ups in the sector in 2018 was through rounds of funding with international participants.
+- The investment ecosystem in the BioRegion of Catalonia is becoming more and more solid.
+In addition to specialized local investors operating in Catalonia such as Ysios Capital, Caixa Capital Risc, Asabys Partners, Alta Partners, Inveready, InVivo, or Nina Capital, the BioRegion of Catalonia has seen a spectacular growth of international investors who are committed to companies in the fields of life sciences and health.
+In the last five years, the number has multiplied fivefold.

-For the third time in a row, Financial Times has selected Catalonia as the best Southern European region for investment in 2020-2021.
+- For the third year in a row, the Financial Times has recognized Catalonia as the best region in southern Europe to invest in for 2020-2021.